22-23 SY CO-OP FOOD PROGRAM

 A. Any public or private school or youth serving agency in Montana is eligible to participate.
 You do not need to be a SSoM member school to participate, and we do not charge any additional fees for participating in this program.
-To be clear, participation is open to all.
+To be clear, participation is FREE and open to all.

 Q. What makes SSoM’s cooperative purchasing program unique?

 A. SSoM is the only 501(c)(3) nonprofit operating a statewide cooperative food program.
 We are for Montana, not for profit.

 Q. Can we participate in the SSoM program at the same time as other cooperative purchasing programs?

 A. Yes.
 Like all similar programs, the SSoM cooperative food bid has minimum purchase requirements set by the distributor to ensure that all Montana schools can access the lowest prices and highest quality items to meet the needs of their nutrition programs.
 As long as these requirements are met, there is absolutely no restriction whatsoever, either in our RFP or contract, that would prohibit you from taking advantage of other cooperative purchasing opportunities.